Online study for international students

 All students enrolling in a CQUEnglish packaged pathway with an academic course can study English for FREE – online or face-to-face.
 This means you will save A$415 per week.
 If you need to study English for 30 weeks, you will save an incredible A$12 450!

 You may also be eligible for a 25% scholarship for your academic course, which provides even more savings.
-With a bit of pressure off financially, you can fully focus on your studies and making the most of your student experience.
+With a bit of pressure off financially, you can fully focus on your studies and make the most of your student experience.

 If you would like to commence your studies and the Australian borders remain closed at the time of your commencing term, you can start your course online first and then transition to on-campus study when borders open.